MayraNakagawa/MayraNakagawa/README.md

 - 👋 Hi, I’m @MayraNakagawa
-- 🌱 I’m currently learning HTLM, CSS, JavaScript
+- 🌱 Currently learning HTLM, CSS, JavaScript
-- ⚡ TMI: I love reading books, studying languages and watching k-dramas
+- ⚡ TMI: love reading books, studying languages and watching k-dramas

 <!---
 MayraNakagawa/MayraNakagawa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.